yakkala1/system-design-primer/README.md

 * Sequence numbers and [checksum fields](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Checksum_computation) for each packet
 * [Acknowledgement](https://en.wikipedia.org/wiki/Acknowledgement_(data_networks)) packets and automatic retransmission

 If the sender does not receive a correct response, it will resend the packets.
 If there are multiple timeouts, the connection is dropped.
-TCP also implements <u>**[flow control](https://en.wikipedia.org/wiki/Flow_control_(data)) and [congestion control](https://en.wikipedia.org/wiki/Network_congestion#Congestion_control)**</u>.
+TCP also implements <ins>[flow control](https://en.wikipedia.org/wiki/Flow_control_(data)) and [congestion control](https://en.wikipedia.org/wiki/Network_congestion#Congestion_control)</ins>.
 These guarantees cause delays and generally result in less efficient transmission than UDP.

-To ensure high throughput, web servers can keep a large number of TCP connections open, resulting in high memory usage. <u>**It can be expensive to have a large number of open connections between web server threads and say, a [memcached](https://memcached.org/) server.
-[Connection pooling](https://en.wikipedia.org/wiki/Connection_pool) can help in addition to switching to UDP where applicable.**</u>
+To ensure high throughput, web servers can keep a large number of TCP connections open, resulting in high memory usage. <ins>It can be expensive to have a large number of open connections between web server threads and say, a [memcached](https://memcached.org/) server.
+[Connection pooling](https://en.wikipedia.org/wiki/Connection_pool) can help in addition to switching to UDP where applicable.</ins>

-<u>**TCP is useful for applications that require high reliability but are less time critical.
-Some examples include web servers, database info, SMTP, FTP, and SSH.**</u>
+<ins>TCP is useful for applications that require high reliability but are less time critical.
+Some examples include web servers, database info, SMTP, FTP, and SSH.</ins>

 Use TCP over UDP when: